§ 3.2 STANDARDS, PROCEDURES, AND REQUIREMENTS FOR DEVELOPMENT APPLICATIONS.

 (H) Amendment.
 Changes that do not qualify as minor deviations shall be amendments that may only be considered in accordance with the procedure used to establish the Conditional Zoning District.

 (J) Extension.
 Upon written application by the owner, submitted at least 30 days prior to the expiration of the Conditional Zoning District classification, and in light of all relevant circumstances, including, but not limited to, extreme weather events, economic cycles, and market conditions, the Town Council may grant one extension, not to exceed six months, for an applicant to obtain a building permit (or other similar permit for uses which do not involve the construction of a structure).
-Failure to obtain a building permit (or other similar permit for uses which do not involve the construction of a structure) within the time established in the extension shall result in the expiration of the Conditional Zoning District classification.
+Failure to obtain a building permit (or other similar permit for uses which do not involve the construction of a structure) within the time established in the extension may result in the town initiating a zoning map amendment to remove the Conditional Zoning District classification and revert the land to its prior conventional zoning district classification (or the closest corresponding conventional zoning district).

 3.2.4 Special use permit.